See how all Pixar films are mysteriously connected

 The video has gotten more than 8 million views, and it hasn't even been up for a week.

-Even the most devoted Pixar pals seemed to have needed the video to point out some inter-movie connections.
+Even the most devoted Pixar fans seemed to have needed the video to point out out some inter-movie connections.
 One Facebook user joked about a connection between Pixar's best-known Easter egg and the controversial ending of "St. Elsewhere."

 Wrote Eric Adam Conner: "The last scene of the last Pixar movie will be a quiet child staring at a snow globe of Pizza Planet as we discover every film was only in his mind."